Brown University Walking Tour (Self Guided), Providence

 1) College Street

-Along College Street, visitors will see the Memorial Park, which is home to the Providence River Greenway, the Rhode Island Holocaust Memorial and the 150-foot tall World War I Memorial.
+As you continue, you’ll find Memorial Park, a peaceful enclave that’s home to the Providence River Greenway, the Rhode Island Holocaust Memorial, and a commanding 150-foot World War I Monument—a striking reminder of the past amid the cityscape.

 2) John Hay Library